The Software Reporter Tool was a pain for anyone using Chrome back then. What’s different now? How to turn it off?

 The best way is to use the taskbar to shut it down when resource consumption starts hindering regular computing.

-PS: Try these Chrome extensions for less distractions and more productivity.
+Chrome extensions for less distractions and more productivity.